Wild horses: An indicator of our human condition - Horsetalk.co.nz

 Wild horses: An indicator of our human condition

-As war is being waged on American’s wild horses, William E. Simpson II asks if humans today are out of touch with the natural world.
+War is being waged on American’s wild horses.
+Are humans today are out of touch with the natural world?

 Most people living in the world today who are surrounded by an immensity of modern technology at every level in their lives would probably answer ‘no’ to the question of being ‘out of touch with the natural world’.
 And the reason for such a belief is the effect of a damaging meme.
 The truth may very well be the opposite; in fact these people are out of touch with the natural world to a much greater extent than they might discover.